In Straightness Training we use the whip as a subtle pointing device.

 So with very small horses you’ll use a size 1.10 m / 3 ft in groundwork, work in hand and riding.
 With very large horses you might use 1.30 or 1.40 m / 4.5 ft.
 Most common is 1.20 / 4 ft.

-With the whip the trainer can extend his arm and energy.
+With the whip you can extend your arm and energy.

 Check out this article: It’s Always the Human behind the Tools >>